-For any questions related to data protection related to our products and services, the use of our website or app, you can also contact our Data Protection Officer at any time.
-This can be reached at the above postal address as well as at the previously provided e-mail address.
+For any questions related to data protection related to our products and services, the use of our website or app, you can also contact our Data Protection Officer, who can be reached any time at the above postal address as well as at the previously provided e-mail address.

 Personal data is information relating to an identified or identifiable person.
 This mainly includes information that makes it possible to draw conclusions about your identity, such as your name, telephone number, address or e-mail address.
 Please note that statistical data that we collect when you visit our website cannot be associated with you and is not covered by the definition of the personal data.